weRbelgium/wordnet.dutch/README.md

 # Open Dutch Wordnet in R

 Open Dutch WordNet is a Dutch lexical semantic database.
-The database provides cognitive synonyms and lexical entries for the Dutch language.
+The database provides cognitive synonyms and lexical entries for the Dutch language under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ![](inst/img/wordnet-dutch-logo.png)